L-Cafe/L-Cafe.github.io/about.md

 with LaTeX math formulas through MathJax), or needs to be printed, or released as a PDF file, (for which I use plain LaTeX).

 I enjoy producing audiovisual content.
 Specifically, I play the piano, and enjoy making chiptunes (8-bit music) with [Pico-8](http://www.lexaloffle.com/pico-8.php).

-I also do photo editing and I’m learning vector graphics.
+As well as photo editing, and I’m learning vector graphics.

 For my photo editing and graphical design needs, I rely on [Affinity Photo](https://affinity.serif.com/en-gb/photo/), and